 Justice Kant, reading out his dissent, said the five-judge bench of the apex court in the Aziz Basha case had correctly decided that AMU was not a minority institution, which has attained finality.
 He stressed that there is no need to reopen the inquiry into the character of AMU.

-Justice Kant criticised the manner in which the case was referred by a three-judge bench to the present seven-judge bench and termed it as a judicial impropriety on the part of the smaller bench and also on the part of the then CJI in accepting the request.
+Justice Kant criticised the manner in which the case was referred by a smaller bench to the present seven-judge bench and termed it as judicial impropriety on the part of the smaller bench.

 The seven-judge bench decided on a reference that arose from a 2006 verdict of the Allahabad High Court which held that the AMU, established through imperial legislation in 1920, was not a minority institution.